MikeTheHammer/wmul_rivendell/README.rst

 In particular, Natural Music 5 has trouble importing the full Cart Data Dump.
 It seems to be due to the number of fields.
 The Cart Data Dump includes 33 fields and Natural Music 5 seems to only be able to handle 32.

-In addition to filtering out data fields, this script can optionally remove MACRO carts from the data dump and reduce the entry for each cart down to a single cut.
+This script can optionally remove MACRO carts from the data dump and reduce the entry for each cart down to a single cut.

-(A future version will also be able to remove specified groups from the data dump so that the Music Scheduler doesn't have to see the non-music carts.)
+This script can optionally remove any cuts belonging to specified groups.
+Use the ``--excluded_groups_file_name [FILENAME]`` option.
+The ``FILENAME`` should contain a list of group names that are to be excluded from the output file.
+Each group name should be on a separate line.
+Any cuts belonging to any of those groups will be exluded from the output.
+Usefull for keeping your non-music cuts out of your music scheduler.

 #.
 To begin, you will need to create a text file containing the field names that you want to keep.
 Each field needs to be on its own line.
 Field names are case-insensitive.
 Two example files are in the github repo: ``https://github.com/MikeTheHammer/wmul_rivendell/tree/main/example_files/``. "all_fields.txt" is every field included in Cart Data Dump. "desired_fields.txt" is an example of a file containing only the desired fields.
 Use Notepad on Windows, or "Text Editor" on Linux.